w3c/wot-testing/events/2026.10.Dublin/Readme.md

 ## Expected demo participants

-tbc
+See the list here https://www.w3.org/WoT/IG/wiki/Wiki_for_TPAC_2026_planning#Participants

 ## PlugFest Room
 PlugFest and breakout will take place in room xxx (tbc)

 ## What you should bring with you

-* Extension cable and multiple socket outlet
+* AC extension cable and multiple socket outlet
 * If needed, power travel adapter
 * Ethernet cable
 * LAN Switch (if possible)